Peter Dixon Charitable Trust

 Overview

-The Peter Dixon Charitable Trust (registered charity 261158) is a private grant-making trust established in 1969.
-With annual grant distributions typically ranging between £250,000 and £350,000, the trust operates as a general charitable trust supporting a wide range of causes across the UK.
+The Peter Dixon Charitable Trust (registered charity 261158) is a private grant-making trust that supports a range of charitable causes across the United Kingdom.
 The trust is administered through Wedlake Bell LLP, a London-based law firm that provides secretarial and administrative services.
-The trust operates on a trustee-discretion basis without a public application process, making grants primarily to organizations known to the trustees or brought to their attention through professional networks.
+With annual expenditure typically around £120,000 to £140,000, the trust makes grants to other charities at the discretion of its trustees.
+The trust operates without a public application process, making grants primarily to organisations selected by the trustees.

 Funding Priorities